JuanBalceda/jakartaee8-demo/README.md

 - Conversation Scope
     - Used in JSF, beans are bound to a context similar to a session scope, but it's manually managed by the developer.

+### CDI Producers
+It's an API contract that enable developers to turn classes into injectable beans, qualifiers can be used to avoid ambiguity.

+- Producer Method (Must not be a void method)
+- Producer Field

+#### Disposes Annotation
+Passes a produced bean to a method (Must be a void method) that allows the developer to do custom cleanups before the context instance is destroy.

 ## Java Persistence API (JPA 2.3)

 ...Coming Soon